Opus Dei: Relations with Catholic leaders

-A week after this election, Pope Leo XIV met with the Prelate of Opus Dei, Msgr.
+A week after his election, Pope Leo XIV met with the Prelate of Opus Dei, Msgr.
 Fernando Ocariz, and "expressed his closeness and affection," showing "great interest" in Opus Dei's work on its statutes.
-As bishop of Chiclayo, who succeeded two Opus Dei bishops who headed the diocese for a total of 45 years, he built upon their work, and appointed members of Opus Dei in "significant positions."
+As bishop of Chiclayo, who succeeded two Opus Dei bishops who headed the diocese for a total of 45 years, he built upon their work, and appointed several members of Opus Dei in "significant positions", calling them hardworking and obedient.
+Leo XIV met in 2026 with Gareth Gore, a journalist whose book documented alleged abuses within the organization, which have been disputed by Opus Dei.